A political dynasty that should have lasted years

 Palaszczuk clearly nonetheless sees mileage within the anti-Newman sentiment, even when the previous premier has now distanced himself from the LNP.

-These days, Newman has taken on new political stripes, and he’s nearly unrecognisable from the person who wore the mayoral chains.
+These days, Newman has taken on new political stripes, and he’s virtually unrecognisable from the person who wore the mayoral chains.

 As the Liberal Democratic Party’s lead Senate candidate for Queensland, Newman has thrown in his lot with the far-right fringe of Australian politics.

-He is a daily on Sky News and has buried the hatchet with Clive Palmer, who as soon as known as him a “little Hitler”, agreeing to a preference deal with the mining magnate’s United Australia Party on a mutual platform of opposition towards COVID-19 vaccination mandates.
+He is an everyday on Sky News and has buried the hatchet with Clive Palmer, who as soon as referred to as him a “little Hitler”, agreeing to a preference deal with the mining magnate’s United Australia Party on a mutual platform of opposition in opposition to COVID-19 vaccination mandates.

 Just final month, he spoke alongside One Nation Leader Pauline Hanson, and others, in entrance of the Red Ensign.

 Newman is a well-read man, with a eager eye for politics.
-He must have recognized what that flag has come to represent.
+He should have recognized what that flag has come to represent.

-Just one other step to the proper, and away from what made Campbell Newman probably the most standard politicians in Queensland historical past.
+Just one other step to the fitting, and away from what made Campbell Newman one of the vital fashionable politicians in Queensland historical past.